 It’s also much easier to just grab a container from the fridge than it is to figure out a new meal every time we’re hungry.

-Smoothies are great way to supplement your meal prepping because you can easily package the ingredients up by serving.
-After you’re have found a healthy combination of ingredients in can tolerate, bag them all up and toss them in the freezer for long-term storage and easy access.
+Smoothies are a great way to supplement your meal prepping because you can easily package the ingredients up by serving.
+After you have found a healthy combination of ingredients you can tolerate, bag them all up and toss them in the freezer for long-term storage and easy access.

 Muscle-Building Smoothie Recipes

 Of the high protein smoothies that I have personally tried, these 5 worked the best for my taste buds.
 Everyone is different, so you’ll have to find what works for you.